No matter what the New York Mets ever do or how many games they ever win, they will always be New York’s little brother of a baseball team.

 At home against their fierce division rival Atlanta Braves in the midst of a heated pennant race, the Mets were the first team to play in New York following the attacks, and therefore, were the first to usher a sense of normalcy back into the city.

-That night, even though I was watching through a TV screen dozens of miles away, you could feel the raw emotion pouring out of the stadium.
+That night, even though I was watching through a TV screen dozens of miles away, sitting next to my Dad as I would behind home plate all those years at old Shea Stadium, you could feel the raw emotion pouring out of the stadium.

 Packed to the brim with first responders and families who had lost loved ones, that first Mets game back at Shea transcended sport to become something much more: a city-wide cathartic release.
 People wanted to feel normal again, but they just didn’t know how, and the Mets gave that to them and then some.